bitrix24/b24restdocs/api-reference/crm/deals/crm-deal-add.md

 || **Name**
 `type` | **Description** ||
 || **REGISTER_SONET_EVENT**
-[`boolean`](../../data-types.md) | Should the event of adding a deal be registered in the activity stream?
+[`boolean`](../../data-types.md) | Should the event of adding the deal be registered in the live feed?
 Possible values:
 - `Y` — yes
 - `N` — no